 What are the main benefits of this tax regime?

-The benefits resulting from this regime, which attract foreign citizens so much, are as follows:
+The benefits resulting from this regime, which attracts foreign citizens so much, are as follows:

-- Work income in Portugal (related to some areas of activity) taxed at a fixed rate of 20%.
+- Tax rate of fixed 20% on work income in Portugal (related to some areas of activity).

 Income sourced outside Portugal

-Below you can check some of the passive income that can be taxed at the 10% rate:
+Below you can check some of the passive income that is taxed at the 10% rate:

 - Capital gains;